Doctor of Philosophy (Ph.D.) Major in Integrated Molecular and Biophysical Chemistry

 CHEM 7391.
 Chemical Biology.

-This course will introduce the emerging field of chemical biology and common tools that are used to analyze and manipulate biological processes with small molecules.
-Students will develop a strong foundation in the design and synthesis of chemical tools to interrogate biological systems and focus on implementing and interpreting assays with these tools, using examples from the current literature.
+This course introduces the emerging field of chemical biology and the tools used in contemporary research to analyze and manipulate biological processes with small molecules.
+Students develop a foundation in the design and synthesis of chemical tools to interrogate biological systems of varying complexity.
+Emphasis is placed on the implementation and interpretation of chemical and biochemical assays using these tools, with examples drawn from current primary literature.
+Topics are presented within the broader context of small‑molecule discovery and development for applications in biological research and human health.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Grade Mode: Standard Letter